mendix/docs/content/appstore/connectors/opc-ua.md

 NodeId (String) – The full NodeId as referenced by the OPC UA Server.
 SubscriptionID (String) – a unique identifier generated by the OPC UA server (will be identical to the associated Subscription entity)
-MonitoredItemID (String) – a unique identifier generated by the OPC UA server — this can be UAed to identify the unique Monitored Item for cancellation of the subscription
+MonitoredItemID (String) – a unique identifier generated by the OPC UA server — this can be used to identify the unique Monitored Item for cancellation of the subscription
-StatUA (Enum) – identifies whether the subscription is active or not (New, Active, Failed, Deleted)
+Status (Enum) – identifies whether the subscription is active or not (New, Active, Failed, Deleted)
 LastSubscribedOn (DateTime) - The last time the 'Subscribe' function was succesfully executed.
-LastStateChange (DateTime) - The last time the StatUA attribute changed, this is the moment the subscription got active, failed or was deleted.
+LastStateChange (DateTime) - The last time the Status attribute changed, this is the moment the subscription got active, failed or was deleted.
 LastMessage (DateTime) - The moment the last full message was received from the OPC UA server on this monitored Item.

 ##### 3.2.3.4 Subscription